BrockSkaggs/FuelPriceAnalytics/README.md

 - The highest price for regular fuel was $3.23 occurring on April 12-14.
 The lowest price observed was $2.93 on May 29.
 - Diesel fuel prices remained relatively stable compared with the other two types.
 - Murphy USA (2635 Grand Ave) consistently recorded the lowest regular fuel price.
-- Variations in regular fuel prices across the set of stations on a given day varied considerably.
+- Regular fuel prices across the set of stations on a given day varied considerably.
 The smallest variation was $0.04 while the largest was $0.21.